 1) Other Instruments Can Act as the Bass Instrument

-It isn’t just the bass guitar, double bass, or cello that can serve as the bass instrument in a song.
+It isn’t just the bass guitar, double bass, or cello that can serve as the bass instrument in a song (I’ve written about the differences before btw).
 In hip-hop music, for example, 808s like what can be found in Initial Audio’s 808 Studio II plugin from Plugin Boutique are a great way to add bass to music.
 In fact, 808s are becoming a very common part of most pop music.

 There was a time when 808s and bass lines were primarily in trap music (a form of hip-hop), but now you can hear them in all kinds of pop, including in Ariana Grande songs.
 What I’m trying to say here is that you don’t necessarily need to have a bass guitar to have bass frequencies.